BCarnaval/UniTeX/README.md

 make
 ```

-at the root of a template will start a continuous compilation with `latexmk` and will update itself when you modify a any of the project's file.
+at the root of a template will start a continuous compilation with `latexmk` and will update itself when you modify any of the project's file.
 The possible commands are

 - `make clean`: Cleans the project's folder from garbage files (.bbl, .synctex, .aux, etc.)
 - `make dry`: Compiles the project but non-contiuously